 The quick answer is no!
 Don't pay any attention to any of these terms.
-There is a lot of crossover between VCM, VAM, VDAM, DAM, MAM and PAM.
+There is a lot of crossover between VAM, VDAM, DAM, MAM and PAM.
 When it comes down to how the terms are practically used, that crossover is even greater.
 Arguably, this alphabet soup only exists because of legacy branding decisions.
 You can't make too many product capability judgments based on the acronym used to describe it.

 There are plenty of systems that are called 'MAM' with more video production capabilities than something called 'VAM'.
-There are some VCMs with more advanced automation capabilities than a MAM.
 And the way terms get used within a particular office can be influenced by how the tools used label themselves, regardless of how they fit into these broader definitions.
+We are going to use MAM throughout this eBook for the sake of simplicity.